-Design: Yamaha MT-125 is highly inspired by its elder sibling MT 07 and MT 09.
+Yamaha MT-125 design is highly inspired by its elder sibling MT 07 and MT 09.
 It has a bold alien-like twin led headlamp that gives it an attractive front end look.
 It has a muscular looking tank that makes it look all aggressive.
-The blue and Ice Fluo colour variants get body-coloured alloy wheels.
+The blue and storm Fluo colour variants get body-coloured alloy wheels.
 The rear end looks clean and sleek.
-It is available in 3 colour options to choose from, but the Ice Fluo Vermilion looks the best among the three.
+The MT-125 looks attractive and it comes with a premium fit and finishes.

-Engine & Performance: Yamaha MT-125 is powered by a 124.7 cc, 1-cylinder, liquid-cooled, fuel-injected, SOHC, 4-Valves, 4-Stroke engine.
+Yamaha MT-125 is powered by a 124.7 cc, 1-cylinder, liquid-cooled, fuel-injected, SOHC, 4-Valves, 4-Stroke engine.
 The engine is mated to a 6-speed transmission and it also has an assist and slipper clutch system.
-The MT125 churns out 15 Ps of maximum power at 9,000 RPM and 11.5 Nm of peak torque at 8,000 RPM.
-MT-125 is capable of achieving a top speed of around 128 km/h and its mileage is nearly 47 km/l.
+The MT-125 churns out 15 PS of maximum power at 9,000 rpm and 11.5 Nm of peak torque at 8,000 rpm.
+It has a top speed of around 128 km/h and its mileage is nearly 47 km/l.

-Frame & Suspension: MT 125 uses the same steel delta box frame as its supersport sibling Yamaha R125.
+MT-125 uses a delta box frame like the bigger Yamaha MT-10.
 The frame is light and compact.
-The handling of Yamaha MT-125 is nimble.
-The suspension duties are taken care of by a 41 MM up-side-down telescopic forks at the front end, while the rear end is equipped with a swingarm linked Mono-shock with adjustable preload.
-It has an aluminium swingarm which is both durable and lightweight.
-The front wheel travel is 130 MM while the rear wheel travel is 114 MM.
+The suspension duties are taken care of by 41 mm inverted forks at the front end, while the rear end is equipped with a swingarm linked mono-shock with adjustable preload.
+The Yamaha MT-125 has an aluminium swingarm which is both durable and lightweight.
+The front wheel travel is 130 mm while the rear wheel travel is 114 mm.

-Brakes & Wheels: The braking duties on the Yamaha MT-125 is taken care of by a 292 MM 4-Piston callipers Hydraulic Disc at the front end, while the rear end is equipped with a 220 MM 2-Piston caliper Hydraulic disc.
-It comes with dual-channel ABS as standard equipment.
-The MT125 comes with alloy wheels and tubeless tires.
+Brakes & Wheels: The braking duties on the Yamaha MT-125 is taken care of by a 292 mm4-piston callipers hydraulic disc at the front wheel, while the rear wheel is equipped with a 220 mm 2-piston calliper hydraulic disc.
+It comes with dual-channel ABS as standard.
+The MT-125 comes with alloy wheels and tubeless tyres.

 Features & Dimensions

-Dimensions: The curb weight of the Yamaha MT-125 is 140 KG including fully filled oil and fuel tank.
-The fuel tank capacity is 10 litres which is a little smaller if you plan to tour on this.
-It provides ground clearance of 140 MM and the seat height is 810.
-The wheelbase is 1,325 MM, while the overall length of the bike is 1,960 MM.
+The kerb weight of the Yamaha MT-125 is 142 kg including a fully filled oil and fuel tank.
+The fuel tank capacity is 11 litres which is a little smaller if you plan to tour on this.
+It provides ground clearance of 140 mm and the seat height is 810 mm.
+The wheelbase is 1,325 mm, while the overall length of the bike is 1,960 mm.

-Lighting: Just like the Yamaha XMAX 125, it also futures LED lighting.
-MT 125 is equipped with a LED headlamp and two LED position lights.
+Lighting: Just like the bigger Yamaha MT-25, it also features full LED lighting.
+The MT-125 is equipped with a LED headlamp with LED position lights.
 The headlamp unit is compact and offers decent illumination at night.
-The tail lamps are also LED but the turn indicators are simple bulb types.
-It also has a pass light switch.
+The tail lamp is also an LED unit but the turn indicators are simple bulb types.

 Instrument Console: Yamaha MT-125 has a fully digital negative instrument panel that shows a lot of information.
 The negative LCD panel looks sophisticated and is easy to read.
 The LCD console displays speed, tachometer, odometer, fuel level, engine temperature, gear position indicator, average fuel consumption, average speed, and a digital clock.
 It gets 2 buttons to toggle between the console features.
 It also has a gear shift light, ABS light, and service light.

-Misc Features: Instead of a split seat it now gets a single seat that is comfortable and more accessible for the pillion rider.
+Misc Features: it comes with step-up seats that are comfortable and accessible.
 The footpegs of both the rider and pillion are made up of aluminium.
-It has an electric starter and an engine kill switch as other convenience features.
+Other features include an engine kill switch and an electric starter.